zhikai-liu/posture_project/README.md

-# Heart volume project
-Custom written codes for anatomical and electrophysiological analysis.
+# Installation tips and requirements
+Anatomical and electrophysiological analysis were carried out using custom-written codes in Python and Matlab, respectively.

-The general method for imaging analysis was described in the method section of the paper:
+The general approach was described in the method section of the paper (updated soon):

-An example image and a jupyter notebook example analysis are provided.
+Example datasets and example analysis codes are provided.
 To reproduce the results, the following softwares were tested:

+## Image analysis:
-1. Jupyter Notebook
+1. JupyterLab 4
 2. Python 3 (miniconda3/4.10.3)
+3. Scikit-image 0.23

-Please use skimage-dev.yml to create the environment needed for the analysis.
+To create the same environment needed for the analysis, please use skimage-dev.yml as a reference for installation.

+## Ephys analysis:
+Matlab/2024a (with signal processing toolbox)